jship23/ReadMeGenerator-HW9/SAMPLE.md

   ## Installation
   To install necessary dependencies, run the following command:
   ```
-  j
+  npm i
   ```
   ## Usage
-  j
+  no additional info
   ## Contributing
-  j
+  no contributions necessary at this time
   ## Tests
   To run tests, run the following command:
   ```
-  j
+  npm test
   ```
   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at j.
-You can find more of my work at [j](https://github.com/j/).
+  If you have any questions about the repo, open an issue or contact me directly at jordan.j.shipley@gmail.com.
+You can find more of my work at [jship23](https://github.com/jship23/).